 Everyone in the United States has fundamental civil rights.
 These rights come from both federal law and laws specific to the State of Georgia.

 Civil rights should not be confused with civil liberties, which are broader and even more basic than civil rights.
-The most common examples of civil liberties are the right to vote, access to the court system, right to government services, the right to use public facilities, and the right to public education.
+The most common examples of civil liberties are the right to vote, access to the court system, the right to government services, the right to use public facilities, and the right to public education.
 While the concept is separate, these ideas overlap quite a bit in reality.
 For example; if you try to exercise your right to the court system, but someone tries to stop you because of a specific attribute, that type of action is illegal and may come with civil fines, penalties, and other consequences.

 Where Do Civil Rights Originate?